vic/params/README.md

 specifing which fields we want, but changesets let use type cast, perform validations on values, etc.

-So, for example, suppose your API performs a search for kittens looking for home and expects something like:
+So, for example, suppose your Phoenix based API performs a search for kittens looking for home and expects something like:

 ```json